joehuchette/OR-software-tools-2016/2-data-wrangling/README.md

 ## Files in this Directory

+### Keeping Current

+To ensure that you have the most current versions of all files, please fire up a terminal, navigate to the directory into which you cloned the full set of materials for 15.S60, and run `git pull`.

+### Main Files
 You'll see a number of files in this directory.
 The ones you'll need for Thursday are:

 - `presentation.R`: this is the outline we'll be using as we code through examples together.
 We recommend that you open up your local version of this file and follow along.